---

-• Nexter Blocks includes a Table Of Contents block that enables smooth scrolling in WordPress.
+- Nexter Blocks Table Of Contents block enables smooth scrolling when clicking a heading in a WordPress table of contents.

 Do you want to enable smooth scrolling when clicking on a heading in the WordPress table of contents?
 Smooth scrolling enhances the page's aesthetics and provides a more seamless, user-friendly navigation experience for visitors.